openhab/openhabian/docs/openhabian.md

   <div class="col s12 m5"><img src="images/openHABian-install-failed.png" alt="openHABian installation failed warning and instructions" title="openHABian installation failed warning and instructions"></div>
 </div>

-If you are not able to SSH access your system after more than one hours, chances are high that your hardware setup is the problem.
+If you are not able to access your system via SSH after more than one hours, chances are high that your hardware setup is the problem.
-Try using a steady power source and a reliable SD card.
-Check the network connection.
+Try using a steady power source and a reliable SD card, double check the network connection.
 Restart the Setup process to rule out most other possible causes.

 Contact the [Community Forum thread](https://community.openhab.org/t/13379) if the problem persists.